apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/SecureMode.md

 The executable requires a configuration file called `container-executor.cfg` to be present in the configuration directory passed to the mvn target mentioned above.

-The configuration file must be owned by the user running NodeManager (user `yarn` in the above example), group-owned by anyone and should have the permissions 0400 or r--------.
+The configuration file must be owned by the user running NodeManager (user `yarn` in the above example), group-owned by anyone and should have the permissions 0400 or `r--------` .

 The executable requires following configuration items to be present in the `conf/container-executor.cfg` file.
 The items should be mentioned as simple key=value pairs, one per-line: